 Both the DTK BIA and the KWAG were mindful of COVID restrictions, people’s comfort zones, and general safety.
 Waterloo Region has just entered lockdown for another 28 days post-Christmas.
 Translation: it’s the perfect time to hunker down at home with take-out or curbside pick-up.
 After getting some fresh air on your art walk, you’re bound to work up an appetite, or be a wee bit chilly.
 An easy solution is to bring some of DTK’s goodies home!
 Some personal favourites are Vietnamese bánh mì from Givral Deli, Japanese ramen from Crafty Ramen, wood-fired pizza from La Cucina, and a cuppa something warm from Show & Tell.
 I’ve been on a bit of a mission to try something from every food vendor in the area.
 Next on the list are East African fare at the East African Café, pop-up delights from Underground Flavour Group, and affordable vegetarian treats from Queen Street Commons.

-Speaking of staying at home, I’ve compiled extensive lists on local restaurants, bakeries, home care, groceries, entertainment and more for you to get you through the lockdown.
+Speaking of staying at home, I’ve compiled extensive lists on Waterloo Region restaurants, bakeries, home care, groceries, entertainment and more for you to get you through the lockdown.

 Where to Get Your Free Downtown Kitchener Art Walk Guide